github/gh-net/README.md

 🧪 *The extension is currently in Preview stage, so some hiccups are expected.
 Please help us to improve [by submitting feedback](https://github.com/legomushroom/gh-net#troubleshooting)!*

 This [GitHub CLI](https://cli.github.com/) extension allows to bridge network between a Codespace and your local machine, so the `Codespace` can reach out to any remote resource that is reachable from your machine.
-In another words, it uses your local machine a network `gateway` to get to those resources.
+In another words, it uses your local machine as a network `gateway` to get to those resources.

-For instance, if you are using `VPN` to connect to your enterprise network to access a database or any other remote resources on the private network, this extension allows you to get to those resources from whithin a Codespace also, so you can develop fully inside a Codespace!
+For instance, if you are using a `VPN` to connect to your enterprise network to access a database or any other remote resources on the private network, this extension allows you to get to those resources from within a Codespace, so that you can develop fully inside a Codespace!

 [About GitHub CLI](https://cli.github.com/).